 “Geez, I gotta get going otherwise I’ll be late.
 Later!
 I’ll see you in the morning.”

-The trip home was only two blocks, so it took Jason exactly seven minutes.
+The trip home was only two blocks, so it took Jason exactly seven minutes, including having to wait at the traffic signal.
 He walked into his house and announced his presence, as usual.

 “Hi, Mom, I’m home.”